House Sales Are Down Nearly Everywhere Except Saskatchewan… For Now

 The main forces driving the national shift are economic changes and uncertainties coming from the actions of the US.
 Times like these (such as Covid, periods of high inflation, and now tariffs) often see people become immobile, waiting to see what may happen.
 And truly, no one ever knows much except that we are getting really good at living through ‘unprecedented times’.

-We do also know that by observing historical data and market trends, the market always ebbs and flows, dips and recovers as many forces compete in a constant attempt to achieve balance.
-Which means, when we see extreme buyer or extreme seller markets, we also can expect that the pendulum will eventually swing.
+However, what we do know is that by observing historical data and market trends, the market always ebbs and flows, dips and recovers as many forces constantly compete in a attempt to achieve balance.
+Likewise, when we see extreme buyer or extreme seller markets prevail for some time, we also can expect that the pendulum will eventually swing the other way.

 What’s Different in Saskatchewan?